 The boy shook his head, "No, I have to go."

-He didn't want to get too sweaty and he was admittedly a little irritated after not being able to play his master move.
-He figured it was time to leave anyway, it was Sunday morning and he had stopped to play when he spotted some classmates in a park on the way to Kao's house.
-His friends had wanted to hang out and make plans for New Year's Eve tomorrow but they'd decided to stay at the park for a bit while Tong played.
-He turned around to spot those same friends on a bench nearby, loitering around like they always did while he played soccer.
+He didn't want to get too sweaty and he was admittedly a little irritated considering his team was losing with no chance at turning it around.
+It was also a Sunday morning and he had only stopped to play when he spotted some classmates in a park on the way to Kao's house.
+His friends had wanted to hang out and make plans for New Year's Eve tomorrow but plans had changed and they loitered around the park while Tong played.
+He looked around to spot his friends on a nearby bench talking.

 Jeng was on his cellphone as usual while Whae spoke to a withdrawn Kao.
 Kao seemed to be chewing gum, no doubt in an attempt to starve off his cigarette crave.
 Whae perked up as he noticed Tong heading towards them.